microsoft/fluentui/packages/web-components/docs/api-report.md

 // Warning: (ae-internal-missing-underscore) The name "StealthButtonStyles" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const StealthButtonStyles: import("@microsoft/fast-element").ElementStyles;
+export const StealthButtonStyles: ElementStyles;

 // @public (undocumented)
-export const strokeWidth: import("@microsoft/fast-foundation").CSSDesignToken<number>;
+export const strokeWidth: CSSDesignToken<number>;

 // @public
 export interface Swatch extends RelativeLuminance {